LoopKit/loopdocs/docs/loop-3/therapy-settings.md

     * It is fine to choose yellow values - sometimes that's a good choice for a new Looper
 * **red**: value is minimum or maximum limit of the range "allowed by Loop"

 When a table is provided for guardrails, it lists from left to right: the lower limit, min recommended, max recommended and upper limit values for that guardrail.

+!!! question "Mobile Device"
+    * On a mobile device, you may need to scroll the table left to right to see all four values.
-On a mobile device, try landscape mode to see the entire table width.
+    * Try landscape mode to see the entire table width without scrolling.

 #### Guardrails for Glucose Safety Limit